LostRhapsody/omega-tab/client/docs/guides/metadata-fetching.md

 ## Availability

-Metadata fetching is a **Plus Feature** and is available only to Plus subscribers.
+Metadata fetching is a **Plus Feature** and is available only to Plus or Pro subscribers.
 For free users, any fields left blank will remain blank, and you'll need to manually enter all details.

 ## What Gets Extracted